 So how do you figure out what else you could or want to do?

-This is a subject that can be great fodder for coaching (of course) but here are a few things you can do for yourself to help you zero in.
-The only requirements are honesty with yourself and a willingness to take the time to deeply explore what makes you tick.
+This is a subject that can be a great focus for coaching (of course) but here are a few things you can do to give yourself some ideas.
+The only requirements are honesty with yourself and a willingness to deeply explore what makes you tick.

 1—Catalog your “Likes”

-Write up those aspects of your current and former jobs (keep them brief) that you truly loved.
-These are the things that bumped up your energy during the day—for some it’s a sale, a good presentation or meeting, a successful outcome.
+Write up those aspects of your current and former jobs (keep them brief) that you truly enjoyed.
+These are the things that bumped up your energy during the day—maybe it’s a sale, a good presentation, an effective meeting, managing clients, organizing, or analyzing.
 Then dig underneath that “like” and uncover what it was really about.
 Was it the success of effective communication?
 The social interaction with like minds?
 A challenge overcome?
-Go to the heart of the “like”.
+Edit the list after going to the heart of the “like”.

 2—Detect your “Dislikes”